| | |

 What is a Chess Pie?

-For a Toasted Coconut Chess Pie:
+How to make a Toasted Coconut Chess pie.

 • Preheat oven to 400 degrees and spread 1 cup of coconut evenly out on a cookie sheet.
 Place the coconut in the oven and keep your eye on it.
 As it starts to toast to a pretty golden brown, you will want to stir the coconut around 2 or 3 times until most of the coconut is evenly toasted.